Guide

 No dividend tax inside an ISA

-Any dividend income received inside a Stocks and Shares ISA is completely exempt from UK income tax.
-It does not matter how large the dividends are, which rate band you sit in, or how much you receive — ISA dividends are simply not taxable.
+Dividends inside a Stocks and Shares ISA are completely exempt from UK income tax.
+It doesn't matter how large they are, what rate band you're in, or how much you receive — ISA dividends are simply not taxable.

-This exemption covers all dividend types: individual company dividends, fund distributions, REIT distributions paid as dividends, and interest distributions.
-Capital gains on investments held inside an ISA are also exempt from Capital Gains Tax.
-Neither needs to be declared on a Self Assessment tax return.
+The exemption covers individual company dividends, fund distributions, REIT distributions and interest distributions.
+Capital gains inside an ISA are also exempt from CGT.
+None of it needs to be declared on a Self Assessment return.

 The ISA allowance: £20,000 per year

-Unused ISA allowance cannot be carried forward to the next tax year.
-The allowance resets on 6 April each year.
-However, existing ISA funds — including growth and dividends accumulated over previous years — remain sheltered indefinitely.
-There is no cap on the total ISA pot size.
+Unused allowance doesn't carry forward.
+It resets on 6 April.
+But existing ISA funds — and all the dividends accumulated over previous years — stay sheltered indefinitely.
+There is no cap on the total pot size.

 How the dividend allowance interacts with ISAs

-Dividends inside an ISA are completely ignored for UK tax purposes.
-They do not count towards your £500 dividend allowance, and they do not push you into a higher rate band.
-Your £500 allowance remains fully available for dividends you hold outside an ISA.
+ISA dividends are ignored by the UK tax system entirely.
+They don't count toward your £500 allowance and don't push you into a higher band.
+Your £500 remains fully available for anything held outside the ISA.

-This is particularly valuable for investors with large dividend-paying portfolios.
-If you have £200,000 in dividend-paying funds inside an ISA receiving 4% yield (£8,000 in dividends), all £8,000 is tax-free.
-The same portfolio outside an ISA would generate significant dividend tax — especially for higher and additional-rate taxpayers.
+For investors with large dividend-paying portfolios this matters a lot.
+A £200,000 portfolio inside an ISA yielding 4% produces £8,000 in dividends — all tax-free.
+The same portfolio outside an ISA generates a real dividend tax bill, especially for higher and additional-rate taxpayers.

 Inside ISA Outside ISA